 Although the Slate Edge card doesn’t offer rewards, it does offer plenty of tools to help cardholders pay down debt, obtain a better APR and even increase their credit limit.
 By simply spending $1,000 in the first three months of opening your account and making timely payments, your APR could go down by 2 percent.

-You can then decrease your APR by a further 2 percent every year you meet the requirements until you hit a minimum of 9.74 percent plus the prime rate.
+You can then decrease your APR by a further 2 percent every year you meet the requirements until you hit a minimum of 13.74 percent APR.

 Credit line increase

 You’ll get automatic eligibility for a credit line increase if you spend $500 in the first six months and make timely payments.
 If you transfer a balance or make a big purchase, an increased credit limit could be quite useful.

 Although it’s not an entirely new feature for this card’s relaunch, it’s another tool that can help you get out of debt faster—especially if you’ve got other high-interest debt you need to pay down.
 If you decide to transfer a balance, there’s an intro 3 percent fee ($5 minimum, which increases to 5 percent after sixty days), and you’ll get an intro APR offer for 18 months after opening your account.